pacfcporg/Siglima-client/README.md

 # Siglima-client
-The parody of sigma client
+The parody of sigma client, based on sigma client.